-19) As the single internal market becomes a reality, business in the Community is facing both the greatest opportunity and the greatest challenge for many years.
+18) Community enterprise policy is currently most closely linked to the completion of the internal market, which will radically alter the business environment.
+As the single internal market becomes a reality, business in the Community is facing both the greatest opportunity and the greatest challenge for many years.
 Firms which in the past have operated on a strictly national, and even regional or local level may need to review their strategies.
-Systems of national protection are being dismantled, providing simultaneously new opportunities and new competitors.
+Systems of national protection are being dismantled, providing simultaneously new opportunities competitors.
 Globally, there are gains to economic welfare as more efficient producers replace less efficient producers.
 As the completion of the internal market accelerates, so does this economic process.
 Businesses that adopt a cautious attitude are likely to be ousted by those that grasp the competitive challenge of the large and changing market.